 6. Even If You Don’t See An Alligator (which would be unlucky) The Scenery Is Pretty Special

-There are half a million alligators in the Everglades, and 5 million in the state of Florida, so a little bit like the time I went eagle watching in British Columbia and foolishly asked if I’d definitely see an eagle, I think we can safely say if you want to see a gator in the Sunshine State, it’s pretty doable.
+There are half a million alligators in the Everglades, and 5 million in the state of Florida, so a it’s little bit like the time I went eagle watching in British Columbia and foolishly asked if I’d definitely see an eagle: I think we can safely say if you want to see a gator while on holiday in the Sunshine State like I did, it’s pretty doable.

 But even if you somehow got unlucky, the boat ride, expanse of swampy scenery and other wildlife makes an Everglades Alligator Tour a great little Florida excursion in my book.